JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 This section is used to define the **ISBN** and **ISSN** of the conference.

+!!!
+Info "Note for proceedings without ISSN"
+    Not all conferences are assigned an ISSN number.
+To avoid any printing of non-existing ISSN numbers on the proceedings website and on papers, enter the special nuber `0000-0000`.
+Doing so CAT won't generate any text related to ISSN numbers.

 ### DOI

 ![Final proceedings settings: DOI section](pictures/settings-DOI.png)